JAlcocerT/JAlcocerT/content/blog/dev-micro-saas.md

 > MIT | Idol is an elegant landing page template for micro SaaS products built with AstroJS & Skeleton CSS

+> > Get also ideas for landings from sites like https://eternalvault.app/pricing/

 Because there are others themes, like Saasify that I used as a PoC:

 Or